2022 HTRE 2 & 3 nuclear powered jet engines

 HTRE 2 and 3

 HTRE 2 was rebuilt from HTRE 1, and then HTRE 3 was an entirely new construction.
-The experiments reused the one pair of jet engines, currently mounted on HTRE 3.
+The display says that the experiments reused the one pair of jet engines, currently mounted on HTRE 3.
+However I have more recently heard (December 2023) that the engines from HTRE 2 were too contaminated for the display, and rather than those having been reused, new ones were built for HTRE3.

-Rumours persist that an actual plane to use these engines was built, and lies elsewhere at the INL site, but certainly nothing ever flew with these engines.
+Rumours persist that an actual plane was built, and lies elsewhere at the INL site, but certainly nothing ever flew with these engines.

 0 0 votes